 Follow @NuitBlog or join the CompressiveSensing Reddit, the Facebook page, the Compressive Sensing group on LinkedIn or the Advanced Matrix Factorization group on LinkedIn

 Liked this entry ? subscribe to Nuit Blanche's feed, there's more where that came from.
-You can also subscribe to Nuit Blanche by Email, explore the Big Picture in Compressive Sensing or the Matrix Factorization Jungle and join the conversations on compressive sensing, advanced matrix factorization and calibration issues on Linkedin.
+You can also subscribe to Nuit Blanche by Email.